 Schools also use a lottery system to select students.
 In a lottery system, students are assigned a random number based on designated criteria.
 Charter schools are known to use the lottery system to select students each year.
 A lottery system allows schools to randomly select students when the number of applicants is higher than available seats in a program or school.

 School Choice Restrictions

-School choice presents some restrictions that we as parents must also take into consideration.
+School choice presents some restrictions that we must also take into consideration.
 The most concerning restrictions within the choice system is transportation and space limitations.
 Once a parent applies for a choice school he/she accepts responsibility for transporting their child to and from school.

 Some parents may sometimes have to decline acceptance letters because of transportation challenges.
 Even when transportation is available to and from school, school bus stops are often very far from a student’s house requiring families to drive kids to and from stops.

 In addition to transportation, a limited number of seats is also an issue parents experience when applying for school choice.
 For some schools, the number of applicants is sometimes three times higher than the number of available seats.
 Space is one of the reasons why some families are regularly discouraged from pursuing the school or program they’re eager to attend.